nickjfree/goose/README.md

 ## Features

-- **QUIC and libp2p**: Leverages the speed and security of the QUIC protocol, built on top of the libp2p networking stack.
-This provides a robust and efficient transport layer.

 - **Config-Free Node Discovery**: Eliminates the need for manual configuration by automatically discovering peers in the network.
 It uses the libp2p network and is bootstrapped via the IPFS network, making the setup hassle-free.

 - **Protocol Support**: Offers flexibility by supporting multiple protocols, including QUIC and WireGuard.
 This allows users to choose the protocol that best suits their needs.